StantonR16/Portfolio/README.md

  - <a href="https://stantonr16.github.io/HolidayCard2018/">Holiday card URL<br></a>

+ - This Holiday card was more advanced than the one I did in 2017.
+This was particularly epic because I included easter eggs.
+The code I wrote was also a lot better than the 2017 Holiday card.

 </p>

-- This was particularly epic because I included easter eggs.

 </details>